 4 Tips to Make Follow-up Calls a Success

-You’ve done the research, written the proposal, and submitted it.
+You’ve done the parcel and title research, written the survey proposal, and submitted it.
 Time to sit back and wait for a response.
 If they like it they’ll call you, right?
-Sadly, no. Even if you’ve written the perfect proposal, your work isn’t over.
+Sadly, no. Even if you’ve written the perfect proposal for land surveying services, your work isn’t over.
 You need to follow up.

 Research has shown that success rates for business proposals increase by 20% with even just one call.
 But making that call can be tough, especially for people who aren’t trained as marketers.
 The good news is you don’t have to be a marketer to think like one.